- GOLD IRA

 Is 5% of your Net Worth in gold and silver?

 Many famous investors, portfolio analysts and hedge fund managers believe that dedicating 5% to 10% of your net worth to precious metals like gold and silver is one of the best ways to protect your wealth and mitigate the damage in case of a major recession or systemic collapse.
 One of the easiest and safest ways to invest in metals is by converting part of your IRA, SEP, 401k or other retirement vehicle to a self-directed Precious Metals IRA.
-If you would like to learn more about this process, we highly recommend requesting the free gold IRA rollover kit from Regal Assets, our #1 ranked gold investment firm in 2015.
-Check out our full ratings of 60+ companies on this page.
+If you would like to learn more about this process, check out our full ratings of 70+ companies on this page.